-The instrument transformers used in the model must be of an accuracy class such that the relay system burdens do not cause errors in the magnitudes or distortion of waveforms of the currents and voltages of the model during testing.
-This does not preclude changes to permit investigation of performance on saturated waveforms.

-The relay system input current magnitudes must be the same during model testing as in service on the power system.
-Considerations should be made regarding the accuracy of amplifier test sets (if used) and the simulator to relay interface.
+The relay input current magnitudes must be the same during testing as in service on the power system.
+Considerations should be made regarding the accuracy of amplifier test sets (if used) and the simulator to relay interface.The output of the simulator may inject low level voltage and current signals directly to the relay processor boards bypassing the CT and PT input modules and analog/digital converters in microprocessor relays.

-For tests on impedance relays, both the secondary currents and impedances must be the same during model testing as in service on the power system.
+For tests on impedance relays, both the secondary currents and impedances must be the same during testing as in service on the power system.

 The use of different relay taps to compensate for model discrepancies can cause differences in transient performance between model tests and the power system.